parallel-forecast/AI-dict/index.md

 ### High signal

-Capturing what matters in a detailed, technical question is hard.
-We can make that high initial cost worth it by ensuring it is broadly used and built upon.
+There are a number of [common pitfalls](/AI-dict/docs/best-practices) that can make a seemingly valid question ambiguous or misleading.
+Carefully avoiding these comes with a high initial cost -- and we can make that worth it by ensuring the work is broadly used and built upon.

 ### Stable yet flexible